medusajs/medusa/docs/content/quickstart/quick-start-docker.md

 Running the above command does the following:

-1. Build images for your Medusa project, a PostgreSQL database and a Redis server
+1. Build images for your Medusa project, a PostgreSQL database, and a Redis server
 2. Run migrations for your newly created database